ax-va/JavaScript-Crash-Course-Morgan-2024/terms.md

 underlying data to visualize are linked to individual elements on the page.
 Changing the data results in changing the elements as well.

-**Event bubbling = Triggering an event on an element causes triggering the event on all its ancestors**
+**Event bubbling = triggering an event on an element causes triggering the event on all its ancestors**

 When an event is triggered on an element, it also gets triggered on all the element's ancestors (parents, parents of parents, and so on).